awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-apigateway-stage-methodsetting.md

 ## Properties<a name="aws-properties-apigateway-stage-methodsetting-properties"></a>

 `CacheDataEncrypted`  <a name="cfn-apigateway-stage-methodsetting-cachedataencrypted"></a>
-Indicates whether the cached responses are encrypted\.
+Specifies whether the cached responses are encrypted\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `CacheTtlInSeconds`  <a name="cfn-apigateway-stage-methodsetting-cachettlinseconds"></a>
-The time\-to\-live \(TTL\) period, in seconds, that specifies how long API Gateway caches responses\.
+Specifies the time to live \(TTL\), in seconds, for cached responses\.
+The higher the TTL, the longer the response will be cached\.
 *Required*: No
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `CachingEnabled`  <a name="cfn-apigateway-stage-methodsetting-cachingenabled"></a>
-Indicates whether responses are cached and returned for requests\.
-You must enable a cache cluster on the stage to cache responses\.
+Specifies whether responses should be cached and returned for requests\.
+A cache cluster must be enabled on the stage for responses to be cached\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `DataTraceEnabled`  <a name="cfn-apigateway-stage-methodsetting-datatraceenabled"></a>
-Indicates whether data trace logging is enabled for methods in the stage\.
-API Gateway pushes these logs to Amazon CloudWatch Logs\.
+Specifies whether data trace logging is enabled for this method, which affects the log entries pushed to Amazon CloudWatch Logs\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)